zeitgeistpm/documentation/docs/learn/market-creation-guide.md

 > Golden Knights Win It All?
 The Hockey News.
 Retrieved from:
 > **https://thehockeynews.com/news/nhl-stanley-cup-predictions-do-the-panthers-or-golden-knights-win-it-all**

-This market is well phrased, correctly cites it's sources, contextualizes the market using an introductory paragraph and even specifies the official game report as official source for the oracle.
-One way this description could be improved by detailing at what date the market will resolve ambiguously if the game is cancelled or delayed.
+This market is well phrased, correctly cites its sources, contextualizes the market using an introductory paragraph and even specifies the official game report as official source for the oracle.
+One way this description could be improved is by detailing at what date the market will resolve ambiguously if the game is cancelled or delayed.

 ### ASTR/USD at the end of Q1 2023 (UTC)